Sales Follow-Up Automation: AI vs Human Outreach

 What AI should do:

-- Pull the key discussion points from the transcript
+- Pull the key discussion points from the transcript.

-What humans should do:
+What you should do:

-- Hit send
+- Hit send.

 Speed